codefoster/codefoster.com/source/_posts/observables.md

 **Bind the properties**

-What you're doing in the binding is specifying a function that you want to run whenever a property is changed.
+What you&#39;re doing in the binding is specifying a function that you want to run whenever a property is changed.

 ``` js
 widget.bind("name", function (newValue, oldValue) {